EliazBobadilla/The-Ultimate-vimrc/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Feel free to send me a message if that's a concern.